Summer Program for High School Juniors

 During this program, students will spend seven hours per day for one week (Monday through Friday, 9:00a.m. to 4:00p.m.).
 Lunch will be provided.
 Students are responsible for their own transportation to campus.
 We do not have overnight accommodations available.

-Students must have just completed their junior year in high school and will be graduating with the Class of 2017.
+Students must have just completed their junior year in high school.
 The registration process will include the submission of official high school transcripts that will confirm this.
 Students who have just completed their senior year in high school or those attending college are not eligible.

 Students who are strong in math and science have the greatest success rates in pharmacy school.
 Other helpful qualities include possessing a high desire to help people, analytical thinking skills, attention to detail, high ethical standards, a natural desire to learn, as well as good judgment and professionalism in answering questions.

-The fee for participation in this program is $100 per student for the full week.
-This includes all activity costs and lunch on each day.
+The fee for participation in the 2016 program was $100 per student for the full week.
+This included all activity costs and lunch on each day.
 This is payable online with a credit card, or you can mail a check made payable to Midwestern University.
 The fee for the 2017 program is pending.